-We are pleased to announce the 2015 class of William T. Grant Scholars.
-Launched in 1982, the Scholars Program supports the professional development of promising early-career researchers in the social, behavioral, and health sciences.
+We are pleased to announce the 2016 class of William T. Grant Scholars.
+Launched in 1982, the Scholars Program supports the professional development of promising researchers in the social, behavioral, and health sciences who have received their degree within the past seven years.
 To date, the program has sponsored more than 150 talented researchers.
 Each […]

 2016 Application Guidelines for the William T. Grant Scholars Program Available Now

 Updated for 2016, our new application guide describes the Foundation’s current research focus areas and outlines eligibility and selection criteria for the William T. Grant Scholars Program.